bundlecraft-io/bundlecraft/docs/CONFIG-SPEC.md

   - 503: Service Unavailable (temporary service error)
   - 504: Gateway Timeout (temporary timeout)

-These settings can be configured globally in `config/defaults.yaml` under the `fetch:` section, or overridden per-source in bundle configs.
+These settings can be configured globally in `config/defaults.yaml` under the `fetch:` section, or overridden per-source in source configs.
 Network errors (timeouts, connection failures) are always retried automatically.

 ### Metadata